YouTube is expanding Red to more countries

 Coincheck users are suing to get their money off the hacked cryptocurrency exchange

-YouTube Red will expand its subscription service to as many as 100 countries in the next year, according to YouTube chief executive Susan Wojcicki .
+YouTube Red will expand its subscription service to as many as 100 countries, according to YouTube chief executive Susan Wojcicki .

 Speaking at Recode’s Code Media conference in Huntington Beach, Calif., Wojcicki said that YouTube will be looking to expand its Red service “to many more countries”.